devforfu/loop/README.md

 <img src="./assets/loop.gif"/>
 </p>

 A simple implementation a Deep Learning models' training loop built on top of [`pytorch`](https://pytorch.org) with maximal compatibility with that framework in mind.
-Learning and entertainment alongside with robustness and clean code.

 ## Intro